motion/orbit/plan.md

-what we are
+## what we are

-a personal mac app that unifies various work information (mail, slack, jira, etc...) and uses nlp to give a daily summary of what you've missed / important in your company as well as a rich search and explore interface for your cloud (with projects, teams, etc).

-it's aim is to reduce notification overload, communication silos & work FOMO.

-a potential final "one more thing" feature that we have partially working is that while it normally takes over spotlight as a sidebar drawer, it also can operate contextually to any app. so holding option anywhere on your mac attaches it to that app and uses some pretty cool and very fast custom OCR/content finding to actually use your current screen as a search to see if you missed any related conversations, documents, etc.

-it's nearest neighbors would be Stripe Home, Spotlight, maybe Rapportive/Clippy for the context part, running privately/locally on your computer.
-If it sounds a bit messy, it's because we're still in mid-r&d so we're constraint fitting the final featureset.
+"intranet meets operating system for your company"

+nearest neighbors:

+* stripe home
+* openfin
+* advanced tech companies' internal intranet
+* rapportive ("inline related info" for any app on your OS)

+short pitch:

+it's your company intranet as a an upgrade to your mac that provides a unified search and news interface for your company + custom apps. it unifies all your cloud services privately on device (mail, slack, jira, etc...), and then provides powerful tools and interface for seeing whats happening and what you should know at your company.

+## features

+* beautiful sidebar to search and explore your company
+* projects, profiles automatically from across integrations
+* nlp search across everything
+* p2p pin / curate your intranet organization/directory

+* beautiful news for whats going on at your company, relevant to you

+  * using novel, state of the art and well productionized nlp to generate a newspaper daily
+    * from slack convos, to ticket convos, to emails & docs you didn't catch
+  * summarizes long conversations into easy headlines + peek into them instantly
+  * trending globally interesting items
+  * includes showing very accurate related conversations

+* instantly deploy custom apps to your team

+  * super easy, full-featured HMR powered environment for building react apps with access to all the powerful tools we have including:
+    * nlp summarizing
+    * all cloud data within your company
+    * linking to any person, project
+    * full featured ui kit, charts, anything on npm
+  * these apps are then part of your directory and can be searched by anyone
+  * they feel native: you can drag them into their own window and keep them alive on your desktop

+* contextual related items, for every app on your computer

+  * extremely accurate, fast, and private OCR system runs with almost no CPU overhead
+  * recognizes key project names, people, topics important to your company & shows indicator
+  * answers your questions before you have to ask them or hit "reply" to that email
+  * works with any app, and can even power customer support agents augmenting with knowledge
+  * hold Option key anytime to open it manually within 150ms
+  * powered by the same nlp: (whats important in what youre looking at | at your company)

-goals
+## goals

 * broadly
+  * make internal company ops 10x clearer
+  * make your company feel cohesive and up to date
+  * improve remote workers sense of unity
-  * significantly reduce workplace stress
+  * reduce workplace stress and FOMO
-  * increase ability to focus / deep work
+  * increase ability to turn off notifications and focus / deep work
   * reduce communication silos and unknowns

-  * make internal company ops 10x clearer
+## product x market strategy

-* narrowly
+* high user alignment
-  * dailys heads up
-  * reduce notification overload
-  * reduce missing out on conversations/topics
+  * this means our customers are direct end users
+  * make them love it, and companies will pay for it
+  * personal version is how we get people on board
-  * make latent org knowledge more useful
+  * company features make more money, so how to retain high user alignment?
-  * (later) replace intranet

-strategy

-* replace your spotlight/notification drawer with a smart intranet work-focused app

-product strategy
+## product strategy

 * desktop app = far more powerful, present minute to minute (super high engagement)
 * attach to any window = contextually relevant, smarter, engagement
-* no cloud = can aggressively soak in all their integrations (more value)
+* no cloud = can safely soak in all their integrations (more value)
 * no cloud = enables extreme cross integration features (calendar x docs x hr x ...)
 * nlp = able to answer harder questions and do more useful summaries
 * nlp = able to tackle bigger problem areas with less tools and time
 * ocr = able to work with any app you use + makes a badass demo

-go to market strategy
+## go to market strategy

 * no cloud = privacy / aligment with end users = user confidence (no one but apple does)
-* high user alignment + beautiful product = super high potential end user brand dedication
-* invest more into branding = more ability to work with people during beta for launch
+* no cloud = insanely easy onboarding, no big sales process
+* private on device = useful to any user not just whole team or company
-* app = easy to get high user count initially
+* smart app = easy to get high user count initially
   * because of this makes sense generally to have:
     * longer beta
     * give to big names for launch